 Dr Martin Scott is a Lecturer in Media and International Development in the School of International Development (DEV).
-He is author of Media and Development (Zed Books, 2014) and has written academic articles and book chapters on the subjects of celebrities and development, representations of Africa, mediated cosmopolitanism and the role of popular culture in politics.
+He is author of Media and Development (Zed Books, 2014) and has written academic articles and book chapters on the subjects of humanitarian journalism, celebrities and development, representations of Africa, mediated cosmopolitanism and the role of popular culture in politics.
+He is currently the principal investigator of an AHRC funded research project on humanitarian journalism.
 See ‘research’ tab for further details.

 Dr Scott has produced a number of reports, guidelines and evaluations for organisations including UNESCO, the UK Department for International Development (DFID), the International Broadcasting Trust (IBT), the Commonwealth Broadcasting Association (CBA) and Mediae.

-His research on celebrity, UK audiences and development has recently featured on BBC Newsnight, The New York Times, The Independent and the Daily Mail.
+His research on celebrity, UK audiences and development has featured on BBC Newsnight, The New York Times, The Independent and the Daily Mail.
 His new book on Media and Development (Zed Books) featured in The Guardian as one of 10 recommended books for students on international development.
-Dr Scott has also recently become co-convenor of the Development Studies Association (DSA) ‘media and development’ study group.

 Before joining the University of East Anglia as a lecturer in 2009, Dr Scott worked as a secondary school teacher.
 He has taught in secondary schools in the UK, Kenya and in the British Overseas Territory of St. Helena.